Lukasrid/ecommerce-books/README.md

 In the second sprint, "Book Navigation," a system to easily search for books will be implemented.
 This could be done by searching for specific keywords that match book titles, summaries or authors.
 The books will be put into specific genres that the customers could easily only display books from a specified genre if desired.
 The books on display will also have the option to be displayed in order of price, title, genre or new/used.
 Any book can be clicked so that you are taken to a new page where furthur more detailed information is provided about the selected book.

-The third sprint, "Checkout and Payment," will allow users to add/remove books to a checkout bag where a total price will be calculated and the books ready for purchase will be on display.
+The third sprint, "Checkout and Payment," will allow users to add/remove books to a shopping bag where a total price will be calculated and the books ready for purchase will be on display.
 The user is can proceede to an intergrated payment system when when ready and fill in shipping detail.

 In the fourth sprint, "User Profile and CRUD," users will be able to create accounts where they can store their personal shipping information and view previous purchases.
 Site admins will have access to add, delete and update books in the system